Halloween Town, Revisited

 After clearing the Heartless, it becomes clear just how little Jack understands Christmas by showing he doesn’t even understand that the toys are presents – he thinks the decorative boxes exist for their own sake (I think this is nearly a unique character insight from KH2, but is undermined by the fact that they manufactured toys in the film.
 So close!).
 But there’s no time to dwell on that: Finkelstein informs you of the ambush from the intro, and tells you that his experiment has been stolen as well.
 Jack and Sora conclude the Heartless must be responsible for that theft as well, though Finkelstein doesn’t agree.
 He’s the witness, I suppose he knows best.
 Whatever Finkelstein’s concerns, Jack and Sora decide to trap the present thief, by imposing on Santa and asking him to use his machines to make bait.

 I feel like we’re charging through this second trip at the rate of a KH1 retrospective!
 Let’s keep at it.
 Santa lets you use one of his present-making machines (in the room where you fought the imps, not the room where you fought Oogie, although if you’re confused at first, I understand).
 This takes the form of a mini-game.
 The first time through this mini-game, you can’t clear Jiminy’s high score, so best to use that attempt (or attempts) to learn the ropes.
 The idea is bizarre: you control a gift-shooting gun (no, really) as three chutes drop gift boxes haphazardly onto the floor.
-You shoot (fill) the boxes with a number of gifts proportional to their size, and they reward a number of points more-than proportional to their size (you get a higher reward for filling a large box than you would for a comparable number of small boxes).
+You shoot, and thus fill, the boxes with a number of gifts proportional to their size, and they reward a number of points more-than proportional to their size (i.e. you get a higher reward for filling a large box than you would for filling small boxes with the same number of toys).
 Continue until you reach a target number, 100 in this story attempt.
 As you do, the imps show up to wreak havoc.
 First is Lock, who’s slow and only likely to knock over a few presents at a time.
 Next comes Shock, who uses her spin attack to become a hazard across the whole board, followed by Barrel who is similar but even faster.
 You have to peg them with gifts to stun them, though the imps will recover from stun after a few seconds.
 Ah good.
 First we beat children, then we shoot children, and I end this post by shaking Satan’s gnarled hand.

 When it comes time to replay this game for score (150 gifts in the time limit).
 While there are a few tricks to this, the minigame is mostly unfair.
-Like a game of FreeCell, I believe each game is technically winnable, but some games are definitely more winnable than others.
-The random factors, like number of huge boxes dropped total, and especially those dropped before Shock and Barrel arrive, more or less determine how hard you’re going to find Jiminy’s high score.
-One trick is to temporarily leave Lock to his own devices if he’s far away from the larger boxes, as he’s basically harmless, though Shock and Barrel are harder to ignore.
+Like a game of FreeCell, I believe each round of the game is technically winnable, but some rounds are definitely more winnable than others.
+The random factors, like number of huge boxes dropped total, and especially those dropped before Shock and Barrel arrive, more or less determine how hard it’ll be to hit Jiminy’s high score.
+One trick is to temporarily leave Lock to his own devices if he’s far away from the larger boxes, as he’s basically harmless.
+Shock and Barrel are harder to ignore.

 Once you’re done making a pile of “fake” presents (what’s so fake about a present in a decorated box with an actual gift inside?
 I think I’ve given faker gifts than this!), Santa provides you with an empty courtyard to stage your ambush, which seems to be in the Elves’ residential area.
 Jack reveals his plan: the party will hide out in a giant box in the middle of the pile and wait for the gift thief.
 Naturally they have to be children about being packed in a small space together, but I’m sure we’d have been disappointed if they weren’t.